-If you are a citizen of a non-EU country and are moving to Finland to become an entrepreneur, you need a residence permit for an entrepreneur, an employed person, or a start-up entrepreneur.
+If you are a citizen of a non-EU country and are moving to Finland to become an entrepreneur, you need a residence permit for an entrepreneur or a start-up entrepreneur.
 Once you have been granted a residence permit for at least one year, you must register at the Digital and Population Data Services Agency which will provide you with a municipality of residence and a Finnish personal identity code.

 The actual process of establishing a business is similar as for Finnish citizens.
 You can also take advantage of the Business start-up wizard.
 It is an easy-to-use tool which gives you a check-list of matters that are obligatory when you are setting up a business.